kyle138/githubtos3/README.md

 A Lambda bot that responds to GitHub pushes and deploys to S3. v3.1.0

+## Note:
+  After cloning or pulling changes remember to run 'npm install' from the *layers/CommonModules/nodejs* directory.

 ## Configuration:
   **DEPRECATED**   Sorry, need to update documentation for V3.0.0 and up.
-  Please see the full How-To hosted in S3 using this Lambda bot [here](http://githubtos3.kylemunz.com/).
+  ~~Please see the full How-To hosted in S3 using this Lambda bot [here](http://githubtos3.kylemunz.com/).~~

 ## Credits:
   The changes in V3.0.x which moved the trigger for this function from GitHub's